-From 11 to 13 July 2018, Melbourne Law School will hold the third biennial Public Law Conference, co-organised by the University of Melbourne and the University of Cambridge.
+From 11 to 13 July 2018, Melbourne Law School hosted the third biennial Public Law Conference, co-organised by the University of Melbourne and the University of Cambridge.
+The theme of the 2018 conference was ‘The Frontiers of Public Law’.
 The Public Law series is the pre-eminent regular forum for the discussion of public law matters in the common law world.
 The first two conferences in the series were held at Cambridge in 2014 and 2016.
-The 2018 conference will feature approximately 70 speakers, including leading judges and scholars drawn from across the common law world, and bring together over 300 delegates to discuss the most important issues in public law today.
+The 2018 conference featured approximately 80 speakers, including leading judges and scholars drawn from across the common law world, and bought together over 250 delegates to discuss the most important issues in public law today.
 The conference series is sponsored by Hart Publishing Ltd, and we are grateful for their ongoing support.

 An edited collection arising from the first conference, Public Law Adjudication in Common Law Systems: Process and Substance, was published by our principal sponsor, Hart Publishing, in 2016; and a volume arising from the second conference, The Unity of Public Law?
 Doctrinal, Theoretical and Comparative Perspectives, will be published later this year by Hart.
 Similarly, it is our intention to produce an edited collection of a small selection of the papers given at the 2018 conference.

 Further information on the Public Law Conference series can be found here.

 - Associate Professor Jason N E Varuhas (Melbourne)